diegomarquez/side-scrolling-shooting-game/README.md

 - Editor
 	- Increase and Decrese world size in steps the size of a grid cell
 		- Spinners

-	- Investigate what happens to the sliders when the size of the world is changed
+			- UI (DONE)
+			- Integration
+	- Remove world step (DONE)
+		- UI (DONE)
+		- Remove the logic from world.js

 	- Disable all editing from the main viewport.
-Integrating the grid with a changing viewport would be too much work, not worth it.
+		- Integrating the grid with a changing viewport would be too much work, not worth it.
+		- Remove 'Outline' button
+		- Remove 'Remove' button

 	- require jQuery and jQueryUI once in the beginning of the editor

-	- Remove world step

 	- Re-style and re-design interface
 		- https://github.com/jquery-ui-bootstrap/jquery-ui-bootstrap
 		- Regions